 - Turn your palms upwards as if you are meditating.
 It immediately improves your posture.

 This amazing Polish artist was inspiring to me in so many ways.
-I was so sorry when he passed away.
+I was so sad when he passed away.

-As an addendum to this post, Mr. Szukalski’s life was made into a documentary and I was featured in it.
+As an addendum to this post, Mr. Szukalski’s life was made into a documentary and I was in it.
 It was produced by George and Leonardo DiCaprio.
-Read my post about it here.
+Read my post about the film here.